• Product Introduction

 2. Click on the pipeline to view stage execution details.

-3. After successful deployment, access the EdgeOne Pages console to view the deployed project and access domain.
+3. After a successful deployment, access the EdgeOne Makers console to view the deployed project and its access URL.

 FAQs